 So before Christmas, there were some low fares to Moscow on Aeroflot.
 Sure, it’s not the airline that is top of mind when one thinks about flying, but that is ok.
-I haven’t had an adventure in 3 weeks when I pulled the trigger.
+I hadn’t had an adventure in 3 weeks when I pulled the trigger.

 So I got the ticket for a quick three days in the city in March.
 I was pleased.